 I hope you find these useful and if you wish to leave a greeting, please visit my Guestbook.

-www.long-live-pitmans-shorthand.org.uk All the theory of Pitman's New Era Shorthand, with extensive reading material, learning advice, free downloads, and many links to sites that you can use for dictation material.
+All the theory of Pitman's New Era Shorthand, learning advice, free downloads, and many links to sites for further shorthand interest.